simeon4110/microreddit/README.md

 - We will build it and then we will figure out the finer rules of the platform.
 Josh has some ideas on how this is going to work, but we must build something before we can devolve into arguing about how 'x' type of conflict will be resolved or how 'x' type of sub will be moderated.

-### Things we could use help with right now:
-- Front-end GUI design (views).
-- People with API testing experience.
-- Cassandra engineers.
-- Online champions for our cause.

-### Things we have on the go:
-- Building a working and fast Cassandra DB model in Spring Boot (about 75% prototyped).
-- Building a working API interface to interact with the DB (about 25% prototyped).

-We have received a pretty substantial hosting 'allowance' to launch the initial site.
-Details around funding will be solved after we have something to cost out.